-Provider: entity who is responsible for and operates network resources (either physical or virtual resources).
+Provider: entity who is responsible for and network resources physical or virtual resources).
 The provider maps to any of the business roles discussed in D-1.1 [2], like infrastructure and service provider as well as virtual network operator.
 Each will require INM to operate its respective resource domains.
 To the provider, INM offers a set of interfaces to operate those resources and to respect SLAs with users.